 The Sponsor has agreed to vote any shares of KWAC Common Stock owned by the Sponsor in favor of the Advisory Charter Proposals.
-As of the record date, the Sponsor owns approximately 82% of the issued and outstanding shares of KWAC Common Stock.
+As of the record date, the Sponsor owns 66.3% of our issued and outstanding shares of KWAC Common Stock.